Fonta Flora State Trail

 Realizing the full scope of the Fonta Flora State Trail will take many years, but the loop around Lake James will serve as the spark to ignite the passions to complete it.

-Linville Access Boardwalk
+Linville Dam Boardwalk and trail

 Cobb Avenue/North Powerhouse Side Path

-- The County is in the Preliminary Engineering phase for the trail connection from Harris Whisnant Rd/Cobb Avenue to Laurel Ridge Ct neat the Linville Dam.
+- The County is in the Preliminary Engineering phase for the trail connection from Harris Whisnant Rd/Cobb Avenue to Laurel Ridge Ct near the Linville Dam.
 This project was made possible through a Surface Transportation Block Grant – Direct Attributable grant through the Western Piedmont Council of Governments and a Parks and Recreation Trust Fund grant from NC Parks.
 This project is still in the early design phase.

 If you have any questions about the construction of the Fonta Flora State Trail, contact Burke County Community Development at 828-764-9030.
 See status updates for Fonta Flora County Park.